Frequently asked questions

-If you would like a clearer sense of the approaches I integrate and how they fit together, you can also read more here: Approaches I integrate in therapy ›
+If you would like a fuller sense of the therapeutic approaches I integrate and how they fit together, you can also read more here:

 -